Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Google indexes each word its bot, Googlebot, finds on each page it processes on the internet, including content tags and attributes.
 Then, it creates a graph that breaks down the URLs on your web pages that the bot has indexed.
 As a result, it becomes more likely that your site’s content appears in a search result.

 This report changes with time as you continue to modify the content of your website.
-You must remember that the bot doesn’t include duplicate URLs or those without an index meta tag.
+Remember that the bot doesn’t include duplicate URLs or those without an index meta tag.

 4. Sitemaps